 LSEs should keep in mind that D.10-06-034 issued in Phase 3 of R.07-01-041 adopted a multi-party settlement and reduced the amount of reliability-based and emergency-triggered demand response programs that count for Resource Adequacy from 3.5% of system peak in 2010 to 2% of system peak in 2014.
 Although the settlement adopts caps the MWs that count for Resource Adequacy, the settlement removed the enrollment caps on reliability-based and emergency-triggered demand response program.
 Any C Factor analysis applied to emergency based DR programs should make a clear distinction between enrolled MW up to the 2% cap and enrolled MW over and above the 2% cap.
 To the extent a utility applies a capacity value to emergency based DR above the 2% cap, the utility must clearly demonstrate that the impact of the emergency based DR above the 2% cap actually reduces the identified capacity needs used for utility and CAISO capacity and RA planning and leads to a commensurate reduction in capacity or RA procurement.

 The F Factor is an adder which provides additional value for those DR resources which are particularly flexible, and can provide the CAISO with added value in that they are particularly useful for responding to intermittent generation.
-Characteristics of flexible DR may include programs which are capable of making economic bids into CAISO markets and subject to a must-offer obligation according to the Flexible Resource Adequacy Must Offer Obligation, and capable of ramping or sustaining output for three consecutive hours.
+Characteristics of flexible DR may include programs which are capable of making economic bids into CAISO markets and subject to a must-offer obligation according to the Flexible Resource Adequacy Must Offer Obligation (FRAC-MOO), and capable of ramping or sustaining output for three consecutive hours.
 Flexible DR resources may also be capable of providing ancillary services, and/or responding to over-supply conditions.

-To qualify for the F Factor, a DR program must satisfy CAISO rules for flexible resource adequacy capacity must-offer obligation (“FRAC_MOO”).
+To qualify for the F Factor, a DR program must satisfy CAISO rules for FRAC-MOO.
 Other components of flexibility such as abatement of oversupply are not captured in the F factor at this time.
 Any DR program meeting the FRAC-MOO obligation qualifies for an F Factor of up to 110% applied to the full avoided generation capacity benefit.
 The workpapers associated with the DR Cost-Effectiveness Report will provide a detailed explanation if any value other than 110% is chosen.

 The specific range of this adder is based on current Resource Adequacy values, and as such, is likely to change over time.
 In addition, future changes in the methods used to determine flexible capacity cost may cause Commission staff to issue further guidelines about this adjustment in the future.
+In the future, the IOUs may also propose updated F Factor methodologies via Tier 3 Advice Letter.

 The G Factor accounts for those DR resources which can be called locally in geographical regions that are resource-constrained.
-Starting with these 2015 Protocols, LSEs may propose this adder for any DR program which can be called locally in any region which is facing constraints that put it at a higher than normal risk of experiencing generation capacity shortages.
+Starting with these 2016 Protocols, LSEs may propose this adder for any DR program which can be called locally in any region which is facing constraints that put it at a higher than normal risk of experiencing generation capacity shortages.
 LSEs must include any proposals to use this geographical adder in their workpapers.
 The proposals should include an explanation of why the adder is needed, and an analysis of how the magnitude of the adder was determined.
 LSEs should file their cost-effectiveness analyses in the DR Cost-Effectiveness Report of affected DR programs, and their DR portfolios, both with and without the G Factor.